FieldCommGroup/HART-IP-Developer-Kit/doc/install-os.md

 # Install the Operating System

-This kit comes with a pre-configured microSD card with the OS and Flow Device software pre-installed.
+The paid kit comes with a pre-configured microSD card with the OS and Flow Device software pre-installed.
 Follow these instructions to configure a microSD card for your own flow device.
 These instructions assume that you are using a Windows PC to build the card.

 1. Connect the microSD card to a USB port.
 You may need an [adapter](https://www.amazon.com/SmartQ-C307-Portable-MicroSDHC-MicroSDXC/dp/B06ZYXR7DL) for this.
 2. Download and install the free [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) utility on your PC.
 Use it to intall the Ubuntu 20.04 LTS (64 bit) server operating system on your SD Card.